shieldercsh/obsidian/CTF/2025 1753 CTF writeup.md

 ```

 In `process_ping`, There is `write` function allowed leak everything.
 I leak `canary` and `libc_base`.
 With `AAW` vuln, we can do `rop`.
 However, in my environment which is `Ubuntu 24.04.2 LTS`, `memcpy` doesn't work.
 Because `memcpy` try to write at unallocated address - beyond the allocated stack page.
 But the funny thing is, it works on remote.
 I can be checked to print length about `process_ping`'s output.
-In local, less data printed,
+In local, less data printed, but on remote, 65552(0x10 + 0xfffc + 0x4) - full length of text when I input